damms005/devdb-vscode/README.md

 ### Context Menu Entry

 Open any database table in DevDb by right-clicking its name/model/entity from the editor in **any** framework/programming language.

-Example from a Node.js app ([Sequelize model definition](https://sequelize.org/docs/v6/core-concepts/model-basics/#model-definition)):
+Example from a Node.js app

 ![image](resources/screenshots/new/context-menu-contributions.png)